 Before long, men filter in, picking up bowls of pork soup and small stacks of tortillas now that the day’s work is complete.
 The rain has relented, and everyone finds a spot outdoors to eat lunch.

-Later that evening Julian, a Sustainable Harvest International-Belize field trainer who lives in Dolores, another village partnering with us just beyond Otoxha, stops by to inquire how things are going in Otoxha.
-Julian’s the field trainer here, and he has worked with many of the families in the village, including Julian and Luciya, to start vegetable gardens near their houses and better protect their crops from pests.
+Later that evening, a Sustainable Harvest International-Belize field trainer who lives in a nearby village, stops by to inquire how things are going in Otoxha.
+He’s the field trainer here, and he has worked with many of the families in the village, including Julian and Luciya, to start vegetable gardens near their houses and better protect their crops from pests.

 The hiring and training of local field trainers is part of what sets Sustainable Harvest International apart from other organizations in this industry.
 Our field trainers aren’t outsiders trying to integrate into remote communities.
 This is their home, and donations to our programs support these professionals who are experts not just in organic farming, but also in the customs, language and culture that influence the families they work with.